EvangelosSyrmos/miror/README.md

 2<sup>nd</sup> The file name must be identical to the class inside it, e.g. ***abc.py***.

-3<sup>rd</sup> The class must have a route list to store the waypoints accordingly.
+3<sup>rd</sup> The class must have a route list to store the waypoints, calculation time and route distance.

 ```python
 class Abc(object):